Upper Mustang Trek

 No, you can’t.
 Upper Mustang trek is a restricted area trekking in Nepal, so one can’t do this trek alone.
 For this trek, there must be two members in a group accompanied by a registered trekking guide and a porter.
 The trekking guide takes you along the right trail and helps in case of any emergency.

-When you are travelling through the landscapes above 2,500m, there is always chance for altitude sickness.
-Lo Manthang (3,840m), the Capital of the ancient Himalayan Kingdom is the highest place to spend the night.
-Although there are three high passes above 3,800m, you spend the limited time over there.
-However, you can avoid the altitude sickness or AMS (Acute Mountain Sickness) if you follow some precautions.
+When you are travelling through the landscapes above 2,500m, there is always a chance of altitude sickness.
+Lo Manthang (3,840m), the Capital of the ancient Himalayan kingdom, is the highest place to spend the night.
+You can avoid altitude sickness or AMS (Acute Mountain Sickness) if you follow some precautions.
 You must walk slowly by taking enough rest.
 You should have enough drinking water and hygienic food including sound sleep.
-For safety measure, you should pack some medicines like Acetazolamide and Diamox Oral in your backpack.
-As soon as you feel any symptom of such problem, you should share it with the guide.
+As soon as you feel any symptom, you should share it with the guide.
 He can help you get rid of this as he is habituated to walking in the high altitude palce.

 Was one of my life time memory to explore the nature and culture of Nepal